franciscocostalap/ChatRoom/Readme.md

 Most interactions with the client are done by sending messages to the client control queue.

 The parsing of the remote client lines (commands or messages) and server side commands are done by the Line class.

+#### Nio Coroutines

+This project adds a simple api to use AsynchronousSocketChannels with coroutines.

 Server Side Functionalities: